egemenelz/Horiseon/README.md

-# Horiseon is follows accesibility standards for finding easily on search engines
+# Horiseon Follows Accessibility Standards to Make It Easy to Find on Search Engines

-## Inside this project you can find articles for;
+## Inside This Project Can Be Found ;

 ```
 * Search Engine Optimization